Living with dementia

 Assistive Technology equipment can support you to stay living in your own home for longer.
 There is equipment that can provide reminders to take medication and clocks that let you know if it is day or night.

 The Disabled Living Foundation have a variety of information on equipment that can help you stay safe at home and when you are out and about.

 If you have a friend or family member who supports and cares for you in your home, the Carers Support Centre provides advice, support and information for carers living in Bristol and South Gloucestershire.

 Day Centres.
 If you and your family feel you would benefit from attending a social setting with others you may consider attending a day care facility.
 This service will enable you to participate in activities and keep you occupied during the day.
 Attending a Day Centre will also enable your family member respite time during the day.
 For further details about day centres in South Gloucestershire contact the Age UK Day Services manager on 01454 411707 option 3 or via email email@example.com.

 Safe Places is a service to help vulnerable people with communication difficulties stay safe when they are out and about.

 Cambrian Green is a day care facility for people who have dementia.
 Attendance is dependant upon receiving a Care Assessment to determine need.
 To arrange for a Care Assessment contact the CSO Desk on 01454 868007.

 The service provides:

-- Social interaction: To give people who may be socially isolated the opportunity to meet other people in their local community.
+- Social interaction: To give people living with dementia who may be socially isolated the opportunity to meet other people in their local community.